A lot of people think they understand central and southern Appalachia, and a lot of people think they understand West Virginia.

 Hillbillies, poverty, coal mining, banjos.
 Addiction, diabetes, heart disease.
 Donald Trump and Confederate flags.

-Sure, West Virginia has these things (although I’ve yet to meet a real “hillbilly”).
+Sure, West Virginia has these things (although I’ve yet to meet a real “hillbilly.”)
 It’s a poor state, whose government clings to a dying industry, whose citizens are, as a result, sicker than the national average.
-West Virginia did go overwhelmingly red in the 2016 election, and a drive around any West Virginia county will show you at least one Confederate flag.
+West Virginia has gone overwhelmingly red in recent elections, and a drive around any West Virginia county will show you at least one Confederate flag.
 I was in a bluegrass band in high school, in which I inexpertly played the banjo.

 But West Virginia is a lot more than that.
 Appalachia is a lot more than that.
 Behind what the media, and politicians, and the CDC, and JD Vance say about us is a complex region with a fascinating history.
 It is a history of coal companies destroying mountain hollows, but it’s also a history of coal miners rising up and demanding justice.
 It’s a history of governors who became cab drivers, widows who took on the federal government, mummies and Mothman, of coalfield cemeteries filled with tombstones bearing Czech, Italian, and Polish names.
 It’s a history of people who fight back against injustice yet continue to welcome injustice into their communities with open arms as long as it promises jobs.